BenisonSam/NES4RL/README.md

 * Tennis
 * Excitebike

-[Here's](https://gist.github.com/amhndu/5b6da39ee06959d93dc706a0b165fb80) a big list of games that match the supported specs from SimpleNES.
+[Here's](https://gist.github.com/amhndu/5b6da39ee06959d93dc706a0b165fb80) a big list of games that match the supported specs from NES4RL.
 (Unlike the list above, these aren't tested.
 Some may or may not work)